ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-human-side-of-software-engineering-reflections-on-growth-and-impact.md

 Another controversial topic.
 As you grow in your Software Engineering career, your impact increases.
 You'll likely make more contributions that affect the whole team, department, or even company, impacting more people with your work.
 It's common to use this expertise to work more closely with Product folks, Designers, Stakeholders, and other Managers to understand what's truly necessary to make a real impact on the company.

 Because of this, foundational abilities are crucial to progressing beyond a Senior Software Engineer career, such as into a Staff Engineer role.
 Don't neglect human skills.
 Include developing areas like communication, time management, meeting management, stress management, collaboration, emotional intelligence, active listening, empathy, and conflict resolution in your roadmap.
+Here's the tip:

 > As much as you might like to just develop, building relationships with others is inevitable for growth and creating a greater impact.

-This usually leads to developing leadership skills, and sometimes you might face decisions about which direction to take.
+This usually leads to developing leadership skills, and sometimes you might face decisions about which direction to take - just like it happened to me.
 But don't be afraid.
 This will make you stronger and more capable of facing challenges.

 ## Conclusion